Siemens sees sales decline of up to 5% for 2020 financial year

-ZURICH (Reuters) - Siemens (SIEGn.DE) Chief Financial Officer Ralf Thomas said the moderate sales decline expected by the German industrial company for its 2020 business year would mean a decline of up to 5%.
+ZURICH, May 8 (Reuters) - Siemens Chief Financial Officer Ralf Thomas said the moderate sales decline expected by the German industrial company for its 2020 business year would mean a decline of up to 5%.

 “From today’s perspective, the third quarter is going to have a further decline, in the double digit range for the short cycle business,” Thomas said on Friday.